ReactiveMongo/reactivemongo-site/releases/0.11/documentation/tutorial/play2.md

 ## Main features

-### JSON <-> BSON conversion

-With Play2-ReactiveMongo, you can use directly the embedded JSON library in Play >= 2.1.
-There is a specialized collection called `JSONCollection` that deals naturally with `JSValue` and `JSObject` instead of ReactiveMongo's `BSONDocument`.

-The JSON lib has been completely refactored and is now the most powerful one in the Scala world.
-Thanks to it, you can now fetch documents from MongoDB in the JSON format, transform them by removing and/or adding some properties, and send them to the client.
-Even better, when a client sends a JSON document, you can validate it and transform it before saving it into a MongoDB collection.

-Another advantage to use this plugin is to be capable of using JSON documents for querying MongoDB.

 ### Helpers for GridFS

 Play2-ReactiveMongo makes it easy to serve and store files in a complete non-blocking manner.